KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 ### Pipeline Tips

 - **Skip heavy stages**: When working on metadata parsing (Stage 4) or website generation, use `--skip=get-modules,check-modules` to avoid the time-consuming clone and analysis steps.
 - **Focus on one stage**: Use `--only=<stage-id>` to run a single stage in isolation.
-For example, `node scripts/orchestrator/index.js run --only=update-repository-data`.
+For example, `node scripts/orchestrator/index.js run --only=collect-metadata`.
 - **Check logs**: If a run fails, use `node scripts/orchestrator/index.js logs` to list recent runs, and `node scripts/orchestrator/index.js logs <run-file>` to view details.

 ### Stage details

-#### Stage 1 – `create_module_list.js`

-Reads the official wiki list of third-party modules and converts it into the Stage 1 JSON snapshot.
-This is the authoritative source for module names, categories, and Git URLs.

-#### Stage 2 – `updateRepositoryApiData.js`
+#### Stage 1+2 – `collect-metadata/index.js`

-Fetches metadata (stars, topics, default branch, etc.) from the hosting service (GitHub/GitLab).
-The output augments the Stage 1 snapshot with repository insights that downstream stages reuse.
+Reads the official wiki list of third-party modules and fetches metadata (stars, topics, default branch, etc.) from the hosting service (GitHub/GitLab).
+The output is the enriched Stage 2 snapshot that downstream stages reuse.

 #### Stage 3 – `get-modules.ts`